 “It’s really about developing the life of the arts throughout the campus,” said Kaish, who attended the GSD before earning her MBA from Columbia University.
 “I love the idea of a merit-based award that would enable students with the absolute best ideas to have an opportunity to implement them on campus, and that the Harvard community and beyond will benefit.”

-Kaish’s inspiration came from past philanthropy with the School and the One Harvard campaign, which she said allowed the GSD to broaden its impact on the community.
+Kaish’s inspiration came from past philanthropy with the School and The Harvard Campaign, which she said allowed the GSD to broaden its impact on the community.
 Kaish had provided a gift for the Philip Johnson Thesis House, supporting the vision of the space as a gathering place for designers.
 She and Dorfman became drawn to ADPD through “WE ALL,” a student design-build installation at the Grove in Boston’s North Allston neighborhood.

 “What impresses us most about the School is the breadth of degree options and international studio options,” Dorfman said, pointing to the GSD’s increased global presence.
 “You can study design issues around the world, and I think that makes it very, very powerful.”